Fernando Garcia de Mello: • Dopaminergic system

-Much of the initial works of dr. Fernando Mello in neurochemistry focused in the identification of Dopamine as a neurotransmitter in the chicken retina.
+Much of the initial works of Mello in neurochemistry focused in the identification of Dopamine as a neurotransmitter in the chicken retina.
 He demonstrated that dopamine evokes accumulation of Cyclic adenosine monophosphate in both the isolated tissue or in cultured cells derived from the embryonary retina.
 His works also led to the establishment of the concept that neurotransmitters system desensitize along the development due downregulation of its receptors.
 The most prestigious works of Fernando Garcia de Mello concerning dopamine focused in the discovery of a transient D1 Dopamine Receptor that appears during the retina development and regulates it, establishing dopamine as an active participant in early stages of CNS development.

-Dr. Mello also contributed to the discovery of an interaction between Dopamine and NMDA receptor, establishing a link between dopaminergic and glutamatergic system and paving hypothesis for diseases such as Schizophrenia, in which both neurotransmitters are deregulated.
+Mello also contributed to the discovery of an interaction between Dopamine and NMDA receptor, establishing a link between dopaminergic and glutamatergic system and paving hypothesis for diseases such as Schizophrenia, in which both neurotransmitters are deregulated.

 Chagas Filho Institute of Biophysics

-Fernando Garcia de Mello was one of the greatest contributors to the development of one of the most renowned neuroscience's centers in the world: Carlos Chagas Filho Institute of Biophysics.
+Mello was one of the greatest contributors to the development of one of the most renowned neuroscience's centers in the world: Carlos Chagas Filho Institute of Biophysics.

 He was director of the Institute twice and coordinated the Laboratory of Neurochemistry until 2015, when he retired and gave his chair to Ricardo Augusto de Melo Reis.